How (and Why) to See Thailand in 10 Days

 Certainly, I wouldn’t recommend spending any less than 10 days exploring this country, especially not if you’re flying in from the US or Europe; it’ll take you at least a few days to overcome your jet lag.

-On the other hand, 10 days is relatively short enough that you’re unlikely to feel worn out or burnt out.
-You’ll spend long enough in each place you visit to start to get to know it, but nowhere near enough to get jaded or even bored.
+On the other hand, 10 days are relatively short enough that you’re unlikely to feel worn out or burnt out.
+You’ll spend long enough in each place you visit to start getting to know it, but nowhere near enough to get jaded or bored.

 You’ll leave feeling like you understand Thailand (or at least that you’re on your way there) but also hungry to come back and dig deeper when you next get the chance.